 To some extent that depends on where you live, since some states have laws about what can appear on a price tag.
-In reality, and in most cases, the MSRP, Compare To, Suggested Retail Price, etc. is a made-up estimate.
+In reality, the items may never have been sold for the Manufacturer’s Suggested Retail Price, Compare To, Suggested Retail Price, etc.

 Marshalls and TJ Maxx

 An outlet mall is a shopping center in which most of the individual tenants are owner-operated outlets.
 What that means is that some of the stores in an outlet mall are actually regular retail stores.
 When an outlet mall is being developed, the developers require tenants, through their leases, to sell a certain percentage of merchandise at a discount compared with retail-store prices.
-This means that at some outlet stores only a small percent of the merchandise is being sold at a discount to full-retail.
+This means that at some outlet stores only some of the merchandise is being sold at a discount.

 - Understand what you are buying.
-Be aware that the product at the outlet is probably not the same quality as the merchandise in the full-price retail store.
+Be aware that the product at the outlet may not be the same quality as the merchandise in the full-price retail store.
 Visit a full-price store before the outlet to examine the quality of the full-price merchandise.

 - Know what things cost.
 Visit a full-price store before the outlet to check prices.
 Do not rely on the tags on merchandise at the outlet store.
-You are may be saving money but the MSRP price on the tag is only an estimate.
+You are may be saving money, but the MSRP on the tag is only an estimate.

 - Be patient and shop traditional retailer sales.
 Shop at holiday, clearance and end-of-season sales.
-When shopping sales use store coupons and discounted gift cards.
-You can save you as much or more than at the outlet.
+When shopping sales, use store coupons and discounted gift cards.
+You can save as much or more than at the outlet.

 - Subscribe to retailers’ newsletters.
 Sign up for emails from retailers to get in on regular sales and flash sales.
 Set up a secondary email address so these don’t clog up your regular email.